mlcommons/inference/language/gpt-j/README.md

 ```

 ### Reference Model - ROUGE scores
-The following are the rouge scores obtained when evaluating the fp32 model on the entire test set using greedy search (11490 samples)
+The following are the rouge scores obtained when evaluating the GPT-J fp32 model on the entire validation set (using greedy search)

-ROUGE 1 - 42.39
+ROUGE 1 - 41.5945

-ROUGE 2 - 18.45
+ROUGE 2 - 18.4929

-ROUGE L - 28.62
+ROUGE L - 28.3975

 ### License:
 Apache License Version 2.0.